History of Raëlism: The foundations

-All of the following happened to Claude Vorilhon:
+All of the following are said to have happened to Claude Vorilhon in Raëlian belief:

-On the morning of December 13th 1973 (Julian Date 2442029), he had his first meeting with an extraterrestrial humanoid- an Eloha (plural: Elohim), who landed a UFO within an inactive volcano called Puy de Lassolas near the capital of Auvergne, France (Clermont-Ferrand).
+On the morning of 13 December 1973 (Julian Date 2442029), he had his first meeting with an extraterrestrial humanoid- an Eloha (plural: Elohim), who landed a UFO within an inactive volcano called Puy de Lassolas near the capital of Auvergne, France (Clermont-Ferrand).

 Two days later, in a third meeting, an Eloha referred to similar insignias: one engraved on his spaceship and one on his spacesuit.
 Both formed by interlocked triangles which, according to the Eloha, means "as above, so below", enclosing a swastika which means "all is cyclic in infinite time".
 In Raëlism, the swastika symbolizes "The choice between paradise, which the peaceful use of science makes possible, and the hell of returning to the primitive stage where humanity submits to nature instead of dominating and benefiting from it."
 This is the original emblem of the Raëlian Movement which is used primarily in the African and Asian continents.

 Three days later, Claude Vorilhon met Yahweh Elohim for the last time that year on a Tuesday.
 On that day, Vorilhon was given the name for the religious movement which he was to establish.
 The six-letter name is "MADECH", which stands for "mouvement pour l'accueil des Elohim créateurs de l'humanité" or "movement for welcoming the Elohim, creators of humanity".
 It also stands for "Moise a devancé Elie et le Christ" meaning "Moses preceded Elijah and the Christ".
 The "New Commandments" presented to him on that Tuesday concerned the establishment of Geniocracy, Humanitarianism, World Government, and his mission to catalyze these endeavors and to hasten the return of the Elohim to Earth.